EldinoCodes/ImageZoom/README.md

 - `wheelZoom`: Enable or disable zooming with the mouse wheel.
 Default is `true`.

 ## Methods
-The `ImageZoom` class provides the following methods:
+The `ImageZoom` provides the following methods:
 - `image(imageUrl)`: Change the image to the specified URL.
 - `options(options)`: Update the instance options with the provided object.
 - `zoom(zoomLevel, x, y)`: Sets the zoom level between `minZoom` and `maxZoom` values, center relative to `x` and `y`.